Methadone Overdose: Risks, Symptoms & Treatment

 Will I Get in Trouble for Reporting a Methadone Overdose?

-Good samaritan laws provide legal immunity from arrest and prosecution for drug possession when calling 9-1-1 in an overdose situation.
+Good Samaritan laws provide legal immunity from arrest and prosecution for drug possession when calling 9-1-1 in an overdose situation.

 Kansas, Oklahoma and Wyoming are the only states without a specific law.
 In our home states, Texas passed the Jessica Sosa Act in 2021 and Illinois amended The Good Samaritan Act in 2012.